Homebuying

 What is an interest rate differential (IRD)?

-An IRD fee represents the interest your lender would lose out on if it stopped lending to you at your contract rate and instead lent to you at today’s rate.
+An IRD fee represents the interest your mortgage lender would lose out on if it stopped lending to you at your contract rate and instead lent to you at today’s rate.

-“It’s essentially a tool lenders use to help compensate them for the loss in profit from a customer,” says Joe Bladek, an Ontario-based mortgage broker.
+“It’s essentially a tool lenders use to help compensate them for the loss in profit from a customer,” says Joe Bladek, an Ontario-based mortgage broker.“ And because the customer has broken the mortgage early, [the lender] needs to make up for that.”

-“And because the customer has broken the mortgage early, [the lender] needs to make up for that.”
-Fixed-rate mortgage holders are much more likely to face the IRD —and a substantial one at that — if they choose to break their mortgage in a low-interest rate environment.
-That’s because when interest rates are low, the gap between your contract rate and the current rate is wider.
-(Variable-rate mortgages tend to be more attractive because they fluctuate with the Bank of Canada’s interest rate moves.)
+Fixed-rate mortgage holders are much more likely to face the IRD — and a substantial one at that — if they choose to break their mortgage in a low-interest rate environment.
+This is because when interest rates are low, the gap between your contract rate and the current rate is wider (variable-rate mortgages tend to be more attractive because they fluctuate with the Bank of Canada’s interest rate moves).

 However, in the current high-interest rate environment, the preference gap between fixed- and variable-rate mortgages seems to be lessening, with fixed-rate becoming more popular among homebuyers.